Implementing Redis Pub/Sub for Real-Time Cache Invalidation

 Note over Sub: if offline the message is lost — reconnect with backoff

 This architectural trade-off yields sub-millisecond latency but mandates strict operational discipline.
-Payloads must remain under 1 KB to avoid blocking the Redis event loop and triggering memory pressure.
-Channel naming should follow a deterministic hierarchy (e.g., cache:invalidate:users:profile:*) to enable precise pattern matching without overloading subscribers.
-For multi-region or horizontally scaled deployments, naive broadcasting quickly saturates network interfaces.
+Payloads must remain small (under a few KB) to avoid blocking the Redis event loop and triggering memory pressure.
+Channel naming should follow a deterministic hierarchy (e.g., cache:invalidate:users:profile) to enable precise pattern matching without overloading subscribers.
 Implementing Pub/Sub Routing for Cross-Service Invalidation ensures targeted delivery and prevents backpressure on downstream consumers.

 Production-Grade Python Implementation